John Ford Paterson: Biography

 He joined the Buonarotti Club and its plein air painting camps.
 Together with several other well-known artists, he broke away from the Victorian Academy of Art to help create the Australian Art Association, which eventually joined with other organizations to become the Victorian Artists Society.
 In 1902, Paterson became its President.
-In the same year he was appointed a trustee of the public library, museums and National Gallery of Victoria.

 During economic downturns, he would support himself by poultry farming.
 Although well-liked and outgoing, he never married and died, suddenly, at home.

 His nieces, Esther Paterson and Betty Paterson, were illustrators and cartoonists and his nephew, Louis Esson, was a poet and playwright.